neetjn/riot-view-router/README.md

 [![NPM](https://nodei.co/npm/riot-view-router.png)](https://nodei.co/npm/riot-view-router/)

+**This project only supports Riot.js 3.x and is no longer maintained, for Riot.js 4.x see [riot-routing](https://github.com/neetjn/riot-routing).**

 ### About

 **riot-view-router** is a lightweight, extensive state based riot.js router for tag views.
 It was designed after the ui-router project, with all the quirks of riot.js.